-Source: GAO analysis of National Nuclear Security Administration (NASA) project documentation and data. | GAO-23-104402 level requirements for the multibillion-dollar Savannah River Plutonium Processing Facility project (in South Carolina).
+Source: GAO analysis of National Nuclear Security Administration (NNSA) project documentation and data. | GAO-23-104402

+Of the 10 NNSA major projects in the earlier definition phase, six projects are implementing significant design changes, and NNSA plans to put two projects on hold for multiple years.
+For example, in January 2022, NNSA revised the top-level requirements for the multibillion-dollar Savannah River Plutonium Processing Facility project (in South Carolina).
 This revision increased its scope in part by adding more processing space and support utilities in the main process building to enable future modifications.
 Further, NNSA plans to place the High Explosives Synthesis Formulation and Production Facility (in Texas) on hold once the site contractor has completed all design work by September 2023.
 According to NNSA's fiscal year 2024 budget justification, this hold is a result of cost increases and schedule delays being experienced by many of the agency's construction projects, as well as a decision to focus resources on a reduced number of high-priority projects.
 In addition, five of the 10 major projects in the definition phase have identified critical technologies, and these projects have generally met milestones for maturing these technologies.